What Can We Do?

 As consultants, we can help identify where a colleague is in the conflict process.
 We can raise some important “what if” type of questions and share what might work for you.
 We point out that being entitled to justice does not mean the congregations will be interested in granting justice.
 The system is just to the degree we insist it be so.

-A ‘go’ strategy is as important as a stay strategy.
-Increasingly, leaving a congregation ‘unscathed’ is as difficult as trying to stay.
+A “go” strategy is as important as a stay strategy.
+Increasingly, leaving a congregation “unscathed” is as difficult as trying to stay.
 Negotiating a clear “safe passage” process agenda is needed.
-Leaving or staying one needs to know the dangers involved and what issues to raise for discussion so that the conflict becomes a win-win situation.
-Family and reputation need protecting and we can help.
+Leaving or staying, one needs to know the dangers involved and what issues to raise for discussion so that the conflict becomes a win-win situation.
+Family and reputation need protection.

 Colleagues are urged not only to learn the rules of fundamental justice, but insist they be followed by all parties in the dispute.
-Unfortunately, this insistence by itself can increase the level of the conflict.
-So must be done carefully.
+Unfortunately, this insistence by itself can increase the level of the conflict, so it must be done carefully.

 Why Church Conflict Management Fails

 Our position is that church attempts at resolving conflict inevitably fail because the churches do not recognize four main assumptions operating in their agendas.

 - The first is simple, the victim is always blamed.

 - The pastor must “go” no matter the means – fair or foul.

 - Any resolution seldom, if ever, includes dealing with any local church members with a role in the conflict in any significant way after the pastor leaves.